mrkkrp/dot-emacs/README.md

 [zygospore](https://github.com/louiskottmann/zygospore.el) | Reversible version of `delete-other-windows`
 [zzz-to-char](https://github.com/mrkkrp/zzz-to-char) † | Fancy version of `zap-to-char` command

-† These packages I wrote myself, I can't be sure, but it seems like other people find them useful too.
+† These packages I wrote myself, it seems like other people find them useful too.

 Thanks to all Emacs developers, GNU team and all the people who hack Emacs and publish their code so others can use it.
 The whole thing is something